adorsys/psd2-accelerator/ui/src/assets/developer-portal-page.md

 | :------------- | :--------------------- | :--------- | :----------------- |
 | PSU-Successful | DE11760365688833114935 | finalised  | ACTC/ACSC          |

-### Consent Creation
+### Dedicated Consent Creation

-In order to create a consent, replace the Iban in your request with the one of your favored PSU.
+In order to create a dedicated consent, replace the Iban in your request with the one of your favored PSU.
 To legitimate the consent creation, use the SCA Redirect described in the previous section.

 `POST https://sandbox-api.dev.adorsys.de/v1/consents`

-The following code snippet is an example cURL command which creates a consent for PSU "PSU-Successful":
+The following code snippet is an example cURL command which creates a dedicated consent for PSU "PSU-Successful":

 ```
 curl -v "https://sandbox-api.dev.adorsys.de/v1/consents" \